MarioFiorino/Master-Thesis/README.md

 # Master-Thesis
-Final work of the master's degree course in Artificial Intelligence and Robotics - Sapienza, Rome
+In this repository, the final work of the master's degree course in Artificial Intelligence and Robotics - Academic Year 2020-21, Sapienza, Rome